radioactive1337/springboot/README.md

 java -jar build/libs/springboot-1.0-SNAPSHOT.jar --server.port=<your port>
 ~~~

-The swagger doc for application will start on `http://localhost:8080`.
+The application will start on http://localhost:8080.

 ## API Documentation